sjburgess/UW-Roundnet-Website/README.md

 ### Day 2: Daily Scrum Meeting
 - **Savanna:**
-  - *What did you do yesterday?* Yesterday, I gathered initial user stories based on our teams discussions and created a list of what our client wants to see in the site.
+  - *What did you do yesterday?*  Yesterday I completed research and gathered information to put into the about section on the website
-  - *What are you planning to do today?*  Today, I started breaking down the user stories into tasks, once I have a better view of the prototype I will realign the tasks.
+  - *What are you planning to do today?*  Today I plan to compile photos and draft the basic layout for the page.
   - *Any problems?* No issues so far!

 - **Sarah:**
-  - *What did you do yesterday?* Yesterday, I started looking at some other spikeball organization websites.
-To get some ideas about what my team could provide to our client.
+  - *What did you do yesterday?*   Yesterday I did some research on what is best to include on interest forms
-  - *What are you planning to do today?* Today, I continued researching and writing down ideas to get a better understanding of our project direction.
+  - *What are you planning to do today?*  Today I am going to do some research on html and css for forms
   - *Any problems?
-No problems, but there were few universities I could find that also had Spikeball club websites.
+No problems

 - **Basil:**
   - *What did you do yesterday?
 I added a footer to match formatting of the title and inform users of intellectual property rights*